-Secondly, the application of the power adapter and charger can be expanded.
+Secondly, the application of the power adapter and charger can be expanded to other hand-held ICT devices.
 For instance, it can act as the power supply for portable or household small electric equipment (MP3/MP4, PDA, camera, wireless earphone, and so on).

-It also contributes to the reduction of e-waste, environmental protection, resource conservation and cost reduction.
+It also contributes to the reduction of e-waste, environmental protection, resource conservation and cost reduction

-B.2 Common power adapter/universal charger solution and cable
+B.2 Universal charger solution and cable